 Although REI started their business selling only climbing gear, today in addition to climbing gear they sell a more diverse variety of product.
 The quality has stayed the same but with more options and categories for customers to browse.
 These days REI supplies almost everything outdoors such as camping, biking, snow gear and apparel even adventure trips to name a few.

 REI carries a wide variety of quality brands from Garmin to Under Armour.
-In addition to selling quality brands such as Mountain Hardware and Thule REI sells its own brand as well.
+In addition to selling quality brands such as Mountain Hardware and Thule, REI sells its own brand as well.
 REI gear and apparel is made for the true outdoor individual needs of men, women and children, REI gear and apparel is only available at REI, along with other top brands for camping, climbing, cycling, hiking, outdoor fitness, paddling, snow sports, and travel.
 (Feldman)

 A unique feature of service available at REI is that they not only sell items they also rent equipment out to customers.
 Allowing customers to try out the product before they buy and getting them involved in more activities.
 (Feldman)